cran/mirai/README.md

 `online` shows as 1 when there is an active connection, or else 0 if a server has yet to connect or has disconnected.

-`instance` will increment by 1 every time there is a new connection at a URL.
-When this happens, the `assigned` and `complete` statistics will also reset.
-This is designed to track new server instances connecting after previous ones have ended (due to time-outs etc.).
+`instance` increments by 1 every time there is a new connection at a URL.
+When this happens, the ‘assigned’ and ‘complete’ statistics reset to zero.
+This counter is designed to track new server instances connecting after previous ones have ended (due to time-outs etc.).
+‘instance’ itself resets to zero if the URL is regenerated by `saisei()`.

 `assigned` shows the cumulative number of tasks assigned to the server instance by the dispatcher.